Identifying and filling data gaps on racism in Victoria

 3. Recommend how to fill those gaps and orient anti-racism

-We have completed a stocktake review of racism data.
+Completed a stocktake review of racism data.
 Our full report and a policy summary are available here.

-We are currently conducting a systematic review and meta-analysis of the prevalence and impact of racism in Australia.
+Conducted a systematic review and meta-analysis of the prevalence and impact of racism in Australia.
 A study protocol is available here.

 Publications